-Divert is run by the Milestone Foundation in partnership with the Metropolitan Police Service (MPS).
+Divert is run by the Milestone Foundation in collaboration with the Metropolitan Police Service (MPS).
 The initiative focuses on engaging young people at the point of police detention, helping them overcome challenges and offering them the support and guidance they need to find sustainable employment.

 The programme has already undertaken a successful pilot in Brixton.
 This pilot engaged with 116 young people.
 An incredible 38 of those individuals are now in employment, whilst a further 76 are undertaking training or an apprenticeship.
 By helping these young people to break the reoffending cycle, the pilot potentially saved the taxpayer £11.23 million.

 Following an individual's detention, one of our trained independent advisers will visit them in order to gauge their interest in the programme.
 At this point, we look to understand their values and aspirations in order to match them to potential career opportunities.
 This allows us to signpost the individual to the most effective organisation, or network of organisations, that can best support their needs and help them overcome personal issues such as drugs, debt or housing.

 When required, the Divert programme provides mentoring services, including trained one-to-one support, maintaining liaison with the MPS, and advising the courts of the changes made by the individual and their positive contribution to society.
 We find that this level of close guidance and support is crucial in helping young people make the necessary changes in their lives.

 We first met Stanley in a custody cell at Brixton police station where he was approached by Ann-Marie, an advisor employed by the Foundation.
 Stanley had been picked up for a minor offence after struggling to pay his rent.
 Ann-Marie’s position – as an independent advisor working from a police station – gives her a unique ability to approach young offenders about support, free from any associated stigma.